 He was born to a pair of highly conservative parents.
 As a child, he spent hour after hour playing the fantasy gore game “car accident” and as a teen he tended to hang around the undesirable element in his ‘50s high school.
 By college age he was a first class shoplifter, a bohemian troublemaker, and a fledgling filmmaker.
 By the time he hit his twenties, he pooled his resources and his friends.
 Suddenly, Dreamland Studios was born, and John Waters was a director.
 Today, he’s the acknowledged Prince of Puke, a man whose humor has influenced countless generations of outsider artists.
 From There’s Something About Mary to the many faces of Apatow, he’s the inspiration for and the King of gross out gags.

-So with his 66th birthday looming this weekend, we thought we’d revisit the Waters canon, concentrating on his full length features.
+So with his birthday this week, we thought we’d revisit the Waters canon, concentrating on his full length features.
 Granted, we have automatically removed one from consideration (we just don’t like Cecil B. Demented) and have avoided almost anything pre-Pink Flamingos (with an exception).
 Also, this is just a ranking of how we see the man’s career, not some universal declaration of good and bad.
 As a matter of fact, Waters has had one of the most consistent oeuvres of any recognizable auteurs.
 Because they are always built on his singular vision, his work remains instantly discernible…and accessible.
 You just have to have the stomach for it, even something as innocuous as the first title on our list:

 Though it represents one of the few times that Edward Furlong proved his otherwise questionable acting mantle, Pecker‘s proposed satire subject, the snarky New York art scene, wasn’t necessarily ripe for Waters’ brand of humor.
 It was too inside, too insular.
 The result was a weird amalgamation of gross out gags and local Baltimore color (mmmmm… pit beef), topped off with ancillary characters that often overshadowed our title character and his talent.
 Still, as a gentle reminder of what made the filmmaker infamous, this oddity is uneven if still excellent.